Note: Documents you submit to the board are available to the public on request subject to limited exceptions.

-The first step of the appeal process involves a case conference with both parties (the owner/custodian of the animal and a representative for the Ontario SPCA).
+The first step of the appeal process involves a case conference with both parties (the owner/custodian of the animal and representative of the Chief Animal Welfare Inspector).
 The case conference is generally conducted by telephone and facilitated by a member of the ACRB.

 The case conference provides an opportunity for the facilitator to provide information about the appeal process, and for parties to discuss, clarify and narrow issues.
 In some cases it may allow the parties to settle or resolve the issues, without the need for a hearing.

 If the parties are unable to resolve the issues, the facilitator takes steps to move the matter forward to hearing including setting the date and location for the hearing, and setting dates by which the parties must provide documents and other information to the other party and the ACRB.